 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Unisys Corporation (UIS)

-/EIN News/ -- NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania on behalf of all persons or entities who purchased Unisys Corporation securities (“Unisys” or “Company”) (NYSE: UIS) between August 3, 2022 and November 7, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of Pennsylvania on behalf of all persons or entities who purchased Unisys Corporation securities ("Unisys" or "Company") UIS between August 3, 2022 and November 7, 2022, both dates inclusive (the "Class Period").

 According to the Complaint, defendants made false and/or misleading statements and/or failed to disclose that: the Company's 2022 financial guidance was significantly overstated; accordingly, once the truth was revealed, it was likely that the Company would be required to negatively revise its 2022 financial guidance; in addition to the foregoing, material weaknesses existed in the Company's internal control over financial reporting; and as a result of all of the foregoing, the Company's public statements were materially false and misleading at all relevant times.